Thomas A. and Currie C. Barron Family Biodiversity Research Challenge Fund

-The Princeton Environmental Institute (PEI) is pleased to announce a call for innovative research and teaching proposals on behalf of the Climate and Energy Challenge, a long-term research and teaching cooperative under the flagship Grand Challenges Program.
-The goal is to encourage research, teaching and mentorship focused on multidisciplinary aspects of climate change and other environmental consequences of energy production.
-We aim to advance solutions, encourage faculty development, increase Princeton’s institutional capabilities, and enhance the undergraduate experience.
+The High Meadows Environmental Institute (HMEI) is pleased to announce a call for innovative research and teaching proposals on behalf of the Thomas A. and Currie C. Barron Family Biodiversity Research Challenge Fund (Biodiversity Challenge) — a new long-term research and teaching cooperative under the flagship Grand Challenges Program [i].
+The goal is to encourage research, teaching and mentorship that (1) enhances understanding of biodiversity; (2) examines the effects of environmental change on biodiversity; and (3) explores what can be done to stem the loss of biodiversity, now and in the future.

-Several awards will be made at levels up to $150,000 over two years.
-Priority in the selection process will be given to proposals that allow faculty and senior research staff to move into a new areas of research and/or produce collaborations involving two or more faculty from different academic disciplines and with potential to attract larger extramural grants.
-Like other Grand Challenges, research projects associated with the Climate and Energy cooperative necessarily will include important education-related activities such as courses and/or immersion experiences for undergraduates including multi-year sequences of assignments culminating in robust senior independent work and publishable research.
-Proposals will be evaluated on how well they address both the teaching and research goals of the Grand Challenges Program.
+Priority in the selection process will be given to proposals that allow faculty and senior research staff to move into a new area of research and/or produce collaborations involving two or more faculty from different academic disciplines and with potential to attract larger extramural grants and other sources of support.
+Like other Grand Challenges, research projects associated with the Biodiversity cooperative must include significant undergraduate-focused educational activities, such as courses and/or immersive experiences for undergraduates (e.g., multi-year sequences of assignments culminating in senior independent work, publishable research, or other forms of creative work).
+Proposals will be evaluated on how well they address both the teaching and research missions of the Grand Challenges Program.

 - A project abstract or summary statement (not to exceed 200 words);

-- A description of the research element including how the proposed venture relates to the climate and energy theme and how advances realized by the research might enhance understanding and contribute to possible solutions;
+- A description of the research plan, including how the proposed venture relates to the biodiversity theme and how advances realized by the research will advance understanding of biodiversity and contribute to its protection;

-- A narrative that describes the significance of the research in the context of competing research in relevant disciplines, research objectives, and milestones; and, where applicable, how the seed money will be leveraged to draw in larger sponsored research grants;
+- The narrative should articulate the novelty and significance of the research in the context of recent work in relevant disciplines and should define milestones or benchmarks for the research objectives; where applicable, applicants should describe how funds will be leveraged to draw in larger sponsored research grants;

-- A description of teaching and mentoring elements that the faculty will create, such as specific internships and/or opportunities for independent study and courses that will be developed or significantly modified;
+- A description of teaching and mentoring elements that the faculty will create, such as specific internships, opportunities for independent study, or undergraduate courses that will be developed or significantly modified;

 - A list of current and pending support for all PIs and/or senior personnel that indicates how the proposed effort is distinct from earlier or ongoing funding to the investigators involved.